Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Modelers/Rower/001_DocumentDoc.md

 >
 > The Rower helps to set rowed lines in a Databaser from pointed attributes,
-> ready then to be flushed in a table.
+> ready then to be inserted in a table.
 >
 >